West Coast leads drop in average diesel prices, pulling down U.S. average

 West Coast diesel prices pulled down the average price for a gallon of diesel fuel across the U.S. three-quarters of a cent from last week, according to the weekly report issued for Monday, July 22, by the Energy Information Administration.

 While the U.S. average decreased seven-tenths of a cent, the average price for the West Coast as a whole went down 1.3 cents.
-The average price for the West Coast without California went down 1.1 cents, and the average price for California went down 1.3 cents.
+The average price for the West Coast without California went down 1.1 cents, and the average price for California went down 1.3 cents, from the previous week.

 The EIA also reported a drop in the average for the Central Atlantic region going down 1.3 cents.